Vintage Bowling Alley at Pinewood Social

-The Goldberg brothers gave Nashville acclaimed restaurants and bars such as The Catbird Seat and Patterson House, and they even opened a kitschy honky tonk on Lower Broad.
-Now they've done it again with Pinewood Social, a coffee shop, restaurant, bar, karaoke space, and yes, bowling alley.
-An outdoor pool and bar also will open soon.
-But don't let all the fun overshadow the food and drinks served morning, noon and night from pot roast and fried chicken to house-made tagliatelle with mushroom and asparagus and egg.
+The Goldberg brothers gave Nashville acclaimed restaurants and bars such as the Catbird Seat and Patterson House, plus a kitschy honky-tonk on Lower Broad.
+In 2013, they did it again with Pinewood Social, a coffee shop, restaurant, bar, karaoke space, and, yes, bowling alley.
+There’s even an outdoor pool and bar for when the weather is nice.
+Amid all the fun, however, don’t forget about the food and drinks served morning, noon, and night, from pot roast and fried chicken to house-made tagliatelle with mushrooms, asparagus, and egg.

 I vowed to explore Nashville beyond country music, and thanks to a friend’s suggestion, I found myself at the 13,000 square feet Pinewood Social, located in one of the former trolley barns in Rolling Mill Hill.
 Back in 2013, founding brothers Ben and Max Goldberg came up with the idea of creating a multi-activity space, open early to late night for food and drinks.
 Patrons could work, or play, start impromptu bocce tournaments, or bowl on the beautifully restored vintage lanes.
 The concept took off, by the time I checked it out, the Nashvillians had fully embraced it.
 I only had time for a quick lunch, but was served the best fried chicken of my entire ten-day trip through the South there.
 Needless to say I strongly encourage you to try their food!